GetStream/awesome-saas-services/README.md

 [GitHub](https://github.com) - How people build software.
 Millions of developers use GitHub to build personal projects, support their businesses, and work together on open source technologies.

+## Email

+[Google Apps (Drive, Docs, Sheets, and Gmail)](https://gsuite.google.com) - All you need to do your best work, together in one package that works seamlessly from your computer, phone or tablet.

+## Sales

+[Hubspot](https://www.hubspot.com) - Generate leads, close deals & manage your pipeline with the Hubspot growth stack.

+[SalesforceIQ](https://www.salesforceiq.com/) - SalesforceIQ is an out-of-the-box sales app that gets your team up and running in minutes.

 ## Data, Analytics & Monitoring

 [Sentry](https://sentry.io) - Sentry’s real-time error tracking gives you insight into production deployments and information to reproduce and fix crashes.